2.15. Async runtime

 sqasync::bind(v);

-After that, script code can write from "async" import Promise.
+After that, script code can write from "async" import Future.

-Embedders that do not use SqModules can publish the class manually by pushing it via sqasync::push_promise_class() and storing it wherever they want script to see it.
+Embedders that do not use SqModules can publish the class manually by pushing it via sqasync::future_push_class() and storing it wherever they want script to see it.

 2.15.6.
 Async function call integration